 The surname Bresnan was first found in Kerry (Irish: Ciarraí) part of the former County Desmond (14th-17th centuries), located in Southwestern Ireland, in Munster province, where they held a family seat as Chiefs and kin to both the Dunns and the Dempseys.
 Irish history, after the Norman Conquest of England, was strongly influenced by the invasion of Strongbow in 1172, almost equal to the enormous Irish cultural impact on England Scotland, Wales and the whole of Europe before the Norman Conquest from the 1st to 7th centuries.
 Many Irish clanns, sept names were intermixed and family groupings became almost indistinguishable.

-Important Dates for the Bresnan family
+Early History of the Bresnan family

 This web page shows only a small excerpt of our Bresnan research.
 Another 78 words (6 lines of text) are included under the topic Early Bresnan History in all our PDF Extended History products and printed products wherever possible.